bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Interacting with the User {#request-interact}

-If the RC is capable of driving interaction with the RQ, and the client presumes the RQ can act as the RO, the
+Many times, the AS will require interaction with the RO in order to approve a requested delegation to the RC for both resources and direct claim information.
+Many times the RQ using the RC is the same person as the RO, and the RC can directly drive interaction with the AS by redirecting the RQ on the same device, or by launching an application.
+Other times, the RC can provide information to start the RO's interaction on a secondary device, or the RC will wait for the RO to approve the request asynchronously.
+The RC could also be signaled that interaction has completed by the AS making callbacks.
+To facilitate all of these modes, the RC declares the means that it can interact using the `interact` field.

-RC SHOULD declare the means that it can interact using the "interact" field.
-This field is a JSON object with keys that declare different interaction capabilities.
-A RC MUST NOT declare an interaction capability it does not support.
+The `interact` field is a JSON object with keys that declare different interaction modes.
+A RC MUST NOT declare an interaction mode it does not support.

-The RC MAY send multiple capabilities in the same request.
+The RC MAY send multiple modes in the same request.
 There is no preference order specified in this request.
-An AS MAY [respond to any, all, or none of the presented interaction capabilities](#response-interact) in a request, depending on its capabilities and what is allowed to fulfill the request.
-This specification defines the following interaction capabilities:
+An AS MAY [respond to any, all, or none of the presented interaction modes](#response-interact) in a request, depending on its capabilities and what is allowed to fulfill the request.
+This specification defines the following interaction modes:

 redirect
 : Indicates that the RC can direct the RQ to an arbitrary URL